Back

 Labor and income

 In the last 6 decades, a decline can be observed in the labor participation of males and an increase in the labor participation of females.
-While in 1960, 84.1% of males 15 years and older participated in the labor market, in 2023, the participation rate of males dropped to 67.8%.
-On the other hand, the participation rate of females increased from 27.4% in 1960 to 58.6% in 2023.
-Consequently, the inactivity rate of males increased between 1960 and 2023 from 15.9% to 32.2% in 2023 and the inactivity rate of females dropped from 72.6% in 1960 to 41.4% in 2023.
+While in 1960, 84.1% of males 15 years and older participated in the labor market, in 2024, the participation of males in the labor market was 67.9%.
+On the other hand, the participation rate of females increased from 27.4% in 1960 to 59.6% in 2024.
+Consequently, the inactivity rate of males increased between 1960 and 2024 from 15.9% to 32.1% in 2024.
+The inactivity rate of females dropped from 72.6% in 1960 to 40.4% in 2024.

-Source: Population and Housing Census, 1960, 1972, 1981, 1991, 2000, 2010, 2020
+Source: Population and Housing Census, 1960, 1972, 1981, 1991, 2000, 2010, 2020.
+Labour Force Surveys 2015-2024

-Source: Population and Housing Census, 1960, 1972, 1981, 1991, 2000, 2010, 2020
+Source: Population and Housing Census, 1960, 1972, 1981, 1991, 2000, 2010, 2020.
+Labour Force Surveys 2015-2024

 Download items: